brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - E -

+### EDR (Endpoint Detection and Response)
+**Definition:**
+EDR systems monitor, detect, and respond to cyber threats on endpoint devices like computers or servers in real-time.

+**Example Usage:**
+The EDR solution detected and blocked a malicious PowerShell script from executing.

 ### Email Spoofing
 **Definition:**
 The act of altering the sender information in an email to make it appear as if it comes from a trusted source or individual.
 The goal is to deceive the recipient, often as part of phishing or fraud campaigns.